 I love talking Myers-Briggs (and judging from past posts, a lot of you do, too).
 Sure, talking MBTI theory appeals to my inner INFP.
 But I truly believe understanding a little about your personality (and the personalities of those you love and work with) makes everything a little better.

-This list is meant to be fun and far-from-exhaustive, but here are 5 reasons it’s helpful to know your personality type:
+This list is meant to be fun and far-from-exhaustive.

-1. You learn that people aren’t wrong; they’re different.
+1. You learn people aren’t wrong; they’re different.

 When my husband and I were first married, we were truly terrible at handling conflict.
 For a long time, I just thought he was doing it wrong and blamed him for our poor conflict resolution.
 (That’s embarrassing to admit.)
-When I finally figured out his personality type, I realized that his behavior was textbook for his personality type–and so was mine.
-It was much easier to work through the conflict when we realized we we were dealing with completely normal differences in personality, and that nobody was “doing it wrong.”
+When I finally figured out his personality type, I realized his behavior was textbook for his personality type–and so was mine.
+It was much easier to work through the conflict when we realized we we were dealing with completely normal differences in personality.
+Nobody was “doing it wrong.”